Annarath/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
-Portfolio for storing Data Science Projects
+This repository is my portfolio for storing Data Science Projects.
-Welcome to my portfolio
+/n
+I self-taught data science via online courses and projects for hands-on practices.